-Trudeau lectures Catholic Church on church-run schools
+Trudeau wants Vatican apology for church-run school abuses

-TORONTO (AP) — Canadian Prime Minister Justin Trudeau said Friday he is “deeply disappointed” the Roman Catholic Church has not offered a formal apology and made amends for its role in Canada’s former system of Indigenous schools after the remains of 215 children were located at what was once the country’s largest such institution.
+TORONTO (AP) — Canadian Prime Minister Justin Trudeau said Friday he is “deeply disappointed” the Roman Catholic Church has not offered a formal apology and made amends for its role in Canada’s former system of church-run Indigenous boarding schools after the remains of 215 children were located at what was once the country’s largest such institution.

 Trudeau called on the church to “step up” and take responsibility after years of silence.